Glitch752/focMotorController/README.md

   - **Phase**: A set of windings in a motor that is independently controlled.
 Brushless motors typically have three phases, which are often referred to as A, B, and C or U, V, and W.
   - **Rotor**: The *rot*ating part of the motor containing permanent magnets.
 This is the part that spins.
     - **Poles**: The number of permanent magnets attached to the rotor.
 This isn't necessarily a multiple of the number of phases, but should be a multiple of 2 (since two identical magnet poles can't be beside each other).
   - **Stator**: The *stat*ionary part of the motor containing the windings.
 This is the part that generates the magnetic field.
-In a 3-phase motor, the stator has 3 sets of windings, each 120 degrees apart.
+In a 3-phase motor, the stator has 3 sets of windings, each 120 electric degrees apart.
     - **Slots**: The number of coils on the stator.
 Motors will have a number of slots that is a multiple of the number of phases.
   - **BLDC**: Brushless DC.
 Brushed motors have physical contacts that dictate when phases are activated, while brushless motors rely on electrical signals to control the phases.
 Brushless motors can be faster, more reliable, and more efficient, but this comes at the cost of complexity.[<sup>1</sup>](#footnote-1)
   - **PMSM**: Permanent Magnet Synchronous Motors.
 The uses of this term are somewhat murky and confused with BLDC, so I will refrain from using it to avoid confusion.[<sup>2</sup>](#footnote-2)